rprat-pro/mm-opera-hpc/polycrystal/README.md

 ## Problem definition

 This test case illustrates the simulation of a Representative Volume Element (`RVE`) of a polycrystal made of uranium dioxide (`UO₂`).
-The objective is to study the mechanical response of the material under an uniaxial loading.
+The objective is to study the mechanical response of the material under a uniaxial loading.

 In addition to the mechanical analysis, this example demonstrates how to set up a fixed-point algorithm to handle the nonlinearities associated with crystalline plasticity at the grain scale.